 The green office began to appear in a number of European countries towards the end of the 60s, open workrooms that are no longer split up into small cubicles, where the staff have their own place in the same large area.
 A well-designed office garden is therefore usually equipped with special, noise-reducing, thick floor covering, insulated ceilings, sometimes soft background music, and a large number of plant troughs and tubs.
 In fact, it was this ‘sea of greenery‘ that gave such locations their name.

 The presence of plants during working hours proved to be a resounding success; other offices and factories soon took up this ‘horticultural habit’.
 And nowadays there are very few workrooms and offices that have neither the place nor the money for plants.
 The use of plants is also often taken into account when a company renovates or extends its building.

 It is important to choose the right plants for the right surroundings.
-Sometimes, for the sake of peace and quiet, a workroom is isolated from the rest of the house, and plants in such location are unlikely to be tended every day.
-It is therefore best to select only undemanding, sturdy plants, such as the Yucca family.
+Sometimes, for the sake of peace and quiet, a workroom is isolated from the rest of the house, and plants in such locations are unlikely to be tended every day.
+It is, therefore, best to select only undemanding, sturdy plants, such as the Yucca family.
 The nearer the workroom is to the rest of the house, the greater the choice of plants becomes.
-In this case, the occupants are not as likely to be distracted by someone walking in with a watering-can.
+In this case, the occupants are not as likely to be distracted by someone walking in with a watering can.

 There are those who really appreciate it if the first bowl of flowering bulbs is given a place of honor on their desk, while others may consider this an intrusion of their ‘inner sanctuary’, then plants are best kept out of the way.
 But whatever plants you choose, make sure they receive careful attention.
 Nobody likes to find fallen leaves and spilled water among the papers on their desk.